 While you may still be able to seek compensation if you were not wearing a helmet, your compensation award could be reduced if it is determined that your damages would have been less severe if you had been wearing a helmet.
 (Under state law, your award can be reduced based on your percentage of fault, and you cannot recover any compensation if you have more than 50 percent of the responsibility for the accident.)

-Filing a Claim as a Passenger
+Filing a Claim as an Injured Passenger in a Fort Worth Crash

 If you were injured in a motorcycle crash as a passenger, you could be eligible for compensation.
 Although many passengers do not want to sue the driver, who may be a friend or relative, it is important to understand that you will probably be filing a claim against their insurance policy, and not against them personally.